hbaktash/resting-rigid-bodies/README.md

 }
 ```

+The output includes:
+- stable_face_count: number of stable faces (local minima on Gauss map)
+- stable_faces: array of stable face data
+  - face_normal: normal vector of the stable face
+  - hull_face_index: index of the face in the convex hull mesh
+  - probability: resting probability on this face
+  - transformation_matrix: 4x4 matrix to align the face normal with the downward direction.

 ### Drop mode

 Generate the quasi-static “drop” sequence (rigid transforms) from an input orientation.
 The ground is assumed to be at height 0.